Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/web-browser-internet-explorer.md

 ### Problem 4
 Accessviolationexception - attempted to read or write protected memory.
 ### Solution 4
-When a crash occurs in {{ en.RDM }} while using some ActiveX in IE, it's often caused by Data Execution Prevention (DEP).
+When a crash occurs in {{ en.RDM }} while using some ActiveX in IE, it is often caused by Data Execution Prevention (DEP).
 DEP is a security feature included in Windows.
 It is used to prevent an application or service from executing code from a non-executable memory region.

 To fix this, change the DEP settings for the application as follows: